Conditions Of Sale

 15 – Unsold Lots

-15.1 If any Lot fails to sell at auction Trevanion will notify the Seller who shall either arrange for its removal from Trevanion the day following the auction or instruct Trevanion to re-offer the Lot for sale.
+15.1 If any Lot fails to sell at auction Trevanion will notify the Seller who shall either arrange for its removal from Trevanion the day following the auction or instruct Trevanion to re-offer the Lot for sale, if applicable.

 16 – Private Sales